Tampa Bay Rays: Proposed new ballpark

 On June 20, 2019, Major League Baseball's executive council gave the team permission to explore playing early-season home games in the Tampa Bay area and later-season home games in Montreal—the former home of the National League's Montreal Expos until 2004—with 2024 the earliest prospective date such an arrangement was thought to be feasible.
 The plan would have entailed spending spring training and the first two months of the regular season in an open-air stadium in Tampa, before moving north for the rest of the season.
 It would have been the first time a Major League team "split" seasons in two different cities since the Expos played 22 games in Puerto Rico during the 2004 season.
 The last time any team in North America's major professional sports leagues "split" their season on (what was intended to be) a permanent basis was the National Basketball Association's Kansas City Kings, which played three seasons partially in Omaha.

 Team president Matt Silverman announced the Rays' intention to display a "Tampa Bay/Montreal" graphic in the right field foul territory at Tropicana Field during the 2021 MLB postseason to promote the team's split-city concept for the future, although those plans were dropped shortly after alongside an apology from owner Stuart Sternberg, who said he made "a real mistake, in trying to promote our sister-city plan with a sign right now in our home ballpark".

 In January 2022, MLB commissioner Rob Manfred informed Sternberg that the split-season plan would not be allowed to proceed.
 Sternberg went on to say that the franchise would resume to explore sites around the Tampa Bay area as well as a new city altogether.

 On September 19, 2023, the Rays announced that they planned to build a new ballpark in St. Petersburg adjacent to Tropicana Field as part of the redevelopment of the Gas Plant District and would have opened for the 2028 season.
 It was expected to be a 30,000 seat fixed roof stadium that would have cost $1.3 billion.
 On March 13, 2025, the Rays announced that they would not pursue the stadium.

+In January 2026, it was reported that a site near Hillsborough College's Dale Mabry campus was the new location for the new ballpark and 110 acre mixed use district with a memorandum of understanding being signed later that month to pursue development.
+The location is close to George M. Steinbrenner Field, Raymond James Stadium, and Tampa International Airport.
+In February 2026, the state of Florida approved the land transfer to Hillsborough College.
+In August 2026, the Tampa City Council approved a deal that would begin development of the new stadium.

+On August 27, 2026 the city of Tampa approved their agreement for the Dale Mabry Stadium.
+The next day, Hillsborough County approved their deal with that same stadium.